Learn about the founder and mission behind Veteran Benefits Hub

 During that time, and still to this day, I spent countless hours researching disability claims benefits and everything else that comes along with it.
 I would also try to help any veteran I knew or met with advice on submitting claims or anything else they might need help with.
 I wanted to make sure everyone would get what they were promised by the American government.

 I want to give veterans a place to begin in their disability and benefit journey that will be a place they can count on to provide as much information in one place as possible.
 I know I can't have every resource on one site, but I will do my best to do that.
-I don't want any veteran to spend countless hours scouring the internet, asking people how to do this, that or the next thing, or just plain not knowing where to start or what direction to go after starting their disability/benefit journey.

 I hope this will help you in your journey.